 More than 1,000 years ago, Native Americans began migrating to the area that was to become Lake Mead.
 A native culture developed and flourished in the Moapa Valley of Southern Nevada.
 This culture's development paralleled the well-known Puebloan cultures of the Southwest in the Four Corners area of Utah, Colorado, New Mexico and Arizona.
 The Native American groups shared technology and lifestyle, but they may or may not have shared language and kinship.
 The modern Hopi culture in Arizona claims all of these people as their ancestors.
 In the Hopi language these "ancient ones" are known as Hisatsinom.
-Archaeologists identified this fascinating culture as Anasazi.
+Archaeologists originally identified this fascinating culture as Anasazi.
+Today, they are known as the Ancestral Puebloan people.

 HistoryThe documented history of the area began in 1827 when Jebediah Smith found various artifacts while exploring Southern Nevada.
 Pueblo Grande de Nevada, a complex of villages, was first seen by whites in 1867.
 There was little interest in the area until 1924 when John and Fay Perkins, citizens of Overton, Nevada, stumbled across the ruins.
 The "Lost City" captured the imagination of Nevada and soon became a tourist spot.